AcuityInfoMgt/sharepoint-process-helpers/README.md

 Include these helpers on a document set homepage to add more interactive features to process trackers in SharePoint.

+Initially we are targeting SharePoint 2010, but SharePoint 2013 support is likely in the future.

 Place the helper files in the Site Assets folder of the site that contains the document set.

 ## Core